weblabdeusto/weblabdeusto/docs/source/first_steps.rst

 with the same or lower priorities will be in positions 1, 2, 3, etc. If you need further information, you can pass the -f flag::

-  $ weblab-admin monitor example -u "dummy@Dummy experiments" -f Server 1
+  $ weblab-admin.py monitor example -u "dummy@Dummy experiments" -f
+  Server 1
             LOGIN                    STATUS    UPS_SESSID   RESERV_ID
             user1            reserved_local   4efeaf0a-abe6-407f-be9f-82f1271510df    Session ID: '4efeaf0a-abe6-407f-be9f-82f1271510df'